fiskl-accounting/help-docs/docs/Core-Features/Accounting/cash-vs-accrual.md

 ---
-title: Cash vs Accrual Accounting
+title: Cash vs Accrual accounting
 sidebar_position: 10
 description: Understanding Cash and Accrual accounting methods
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 tags:
  - Accounting
- - Journal Entries
+ - Journal entries
- - Financial Reports
+ - Financial reports
 ---

 In the world of business finance, there are two primary methods of recording transactions: Cash accounting and Accrual accounting.
 Each method has its own strengths and is suited to different types of businesses.
 Fiskl supports both methods, allowing you to choose the one that best fits your needs.